Hypothermia in the trauma casualty and the latest TCCC guidance

 - Minimise casualty’s exposure to cold ground, wind, and air temperatures.
 Place insulation material between the casualty and any cold surface as soon as possible.
 Keep protective gear on or with the casualty, if feasible.

 - Replace wet clothing with dry clothing, if possible, and protect from additional heat loss.

 - Place an active heating blanket on the casualty’s anterior torso and under the arms in the axilla (to prevent burns, do not place any active heating source directly on the skin or wrap around the torso).

 - Enclose the casualty in the exterior impermeable enclosure bag.

-- As soon as possible, upgrade a hypothermia enclosure system to a well-insulated enclosure system using a hooded sleeping bag or other readily available insulation inside the enclosure bag/external vapor-barrier shell.
+- As soon as possible, upgrade a hypothermia enclosure system to a well-insulated enclosure system using a hooded sleeping bag, or other readily available insulation, inside the enclosure bag/external vapour-barrier shell.

-- Place inside an insulated hypothermia enclosure system with external active heating for transition from the non-insulated hypothermia enclosure systems; seek to improve on existing enclosure systems when possible.
+- Place inside an insulated hypothermia enclosure system with external active heating for the transition from the non-insulated hypothermia enclosure systems; seek to improve on existing enclosure systems, where possible.

 - Protect the casualty from exposure to wind and precipitation on any evacuation platform.

 How the Xtract™SR Heatsaver can support TCCC guidelines